 Closed: Mondays from September 1 to March 31

 How to get to Grotte dell’Angelo

-From the highway A3 “Salerno-Reggio Calabria” exit at Petina (if you come from the North) or exit at Polla (if you come from the South); then go onto the national road S.S.19 following the indications to the “Grotte dell’Angelo Pertosa”.
+From Highway A3 Salerno-Reggio Calabria, exit to Petina (if you come from the north) or to Polla (if you come from the south), then go onto the national road S.S.19 following the signs to the “Grotte dell’Angelo Pertosa.”

-Up to 16 Euro, depending on the route, age etc.
+Up to 16 Euro depending on the route, age, etc.

 Grotte Di Castellana

-The official website of the Grotte Di Castellana
+The official website of Grotte Di Castellana

 15 Euro for a complete route of 3 km.